 How Should TA Teams Roll Out AI?

-88% of organizations report regular AI use in at least one business function, per McKinsey's 2025 State of AI report.
+88% of organizations report regular AI use in at least one business function, per McKinsey’s 2025 State of AI report.
 Yet only 17% call their AI implementation highly successful (SHRM, 2025).
-That gap means most organizations are adopting AI but not getting full value from it.
-Here's a practical rollout framework that avoids the most common pitfalls.
+Most companies are adopting AI but not getting full value from it.
+Here’s a practical talent acquisition strategy and rollout framework that avoids the most common pitfalls.

 Phase 1: Pick One High-Impact Use Case (Weeks 1-4)